 Geldings or not, and despite the homecoming of the Australian fleet in Sydney Harbour, Derby Day attracted a crowd of sixty thousand to Randwick.
+It was to be the last peacetime A.J.C.
+Derby for five long years as the last brilliant afterglow of the Edwardian era flickered out forever.
 The weeks leading into the meeting had not portended well for the gathering, with Sydney for a time a quarantine zone owing to smallpox, while the heavy rains in June had delayed completion of the new double-decker paddock grandstand.
 However, the new official stand replete with oyster bars and luncheon rooms was fully serviceable.
 A field of just seven colts stood their ground for the classic.
 Beragoon was a pronounced favourite for the race and seemed to know it from the provocative swagger that he brought to the saddling paddock.
 Whatever the disappointments of his two appearances at the A.J.C.
 Autumn Meeting, his performance in finishing second in a big field to Duke Foote in the Chelmsford Stakes at the Sydney Tattersall’s meeting in mid-September, and the return of Jim Pike to the saddle, had seen the public rally to the son of Multiform.
 September had been an unusually dry month, and the Randwick tracks were so hard that O’Brien had restricted the heavy-topped Beragoon to just the one public performance leading up to the classic.
 Instead of using the Rosehill Guineas as his final trial, O’Brien had opted to gallop Beragoon over ten-furlongs on the middle grass at Randwick ten days before, and a rather sensational gallop it had been.

 The 1913 A.J.C Derby field and race conditions are set out in the following table.